Daylight Savings Time Is Coming

 Decrease in traffic accidents

 Several studies in the U.S. and Great Britain have found that the DST daylight shift reduces net traffic accidents and fatalities by close to one percent.
-An increase in accidents in the dark mornings is more than offset by the evening decrease in accidents.
+They found that an increase in accidents in the dark mornings is more than offset by the evening decrease in accidents.

 Beverly’s Hot Tips Building Resiliency and Adjusting To Daylight Savings Time:

-Clock shifts disrupt sleep and reduce efficiency.
+The research on the benefits of daylight savings time are varied and controversial in their results.
+We do know that clock shifts disrupt sleep and reduce efficiency.
 Effects on circadian rhythms can be severe and last for weeks.
-A 2008 study found that although male suicide rates rise in the weeks after the spring transition, the relationship weakened greatly after adjusting for season.
-A 2008 Swedish study found that heart attacks were significantly more common the first three weekdays after the spring transition, and significantly less common the first weekday after the autumn transition.
+One study found that although male suicide rates rise in the weeks after the spring transition, the relationship weakened greatly after adjusting for season.
+A Swedish study found that heart attacks were significantly more common the first three weekdays after the spring transition, and significantly less common the first weekday after the autumn transition.
 Therefore it is important to take note of the impact that the clock shifting has on your sleep, mood and focus.
 Ensure that you are getting a good night’s sleep before this occurs to minimize the impact of this shift.

 If you have some strategies to share – comment on this posting!